 We have now branched out into providing FEES throughout the Northeast with our new venture, Maine Mobile Diagnostics, in order to bring more access to the post-acute community.

-If you have any questions or would like to discuss having FEES at your SNF, I’d love to hear from you.
+If you have any questions about speech therapy services or would like to discuss having FEES at your SNF, I’d love to hear from you.